-Nasim is an interdisciplinary studies major from Tehran, Iran.
-She is a member of the Women’s World Music Choir, International Student Union, Latino Student Union and a resident assistant on campus.
+Nasim is a ’20 interdisciplinary studies major from Tehran, Iran.
+She was a member of the Women’s World Music Choir, International Student Union, Latino Student Union and a resident assistant on campus.

 What do you like most about Goshen and why?